latch meets cranach

-With this altar retable, the west choir of Naumburg Cathedral temporarily regained its liturgical center.
+With this altarpiece, the west choir of Naumburg Cathedral temporarily regained its liturgical centre in June 2022.

-Here you can get another impression of the altar in the west choir in a 360 degree tour.
+Here you can get an impression of the altar in the west choir in a 360 degree tour.

 The Altar of Mary by Lucas Cranach the Elder

 Radical were the changes of the west choir in the first quarter of the 16th century, which were connected with the reshaping of the room stood as a burial chapel Bishop John of Schoenberg.
 Between 1517 and 1519, the Passion reliefs and the Crucifixion group of the rood screen as well as the founder figures covered more Versions.
 The side altars, attested since the 13th century, in the west choir were removed, leaving only the central Marian altar of the choir was left standing.
 For this was built a three-winged altar retable at Lucas Cranach the Elder in Wittenberg for the enormous price of 500 Gulden commissioned.
 The completion of the Cranach altar was the climax and conclusion of the building campaign that ended in 1519.

 The reredos dedicated to the Mother of God stood for more than 20 years on the altar.
 In the course of the religious disputes of the Reformation period The Protestant Superintendent Nikolaus Medler the butchers' guild in 1542 forcibly gained access to the Naumburg Cathedral.
 Initiated by the order of the Elector of Saxony removed he made various representations of the Virgin Mary, which include the central part of the Cranach altar counted.